American Express 11 Tears Memorial

 209 Broadway (at St. Paul’s Chapel)

-London presented the bell to City of New York one year after 9/11.
-The Bell of Hope stands in the churchyard of St. Paul’s Chapel as an enduring memorial, rung on occasions when the parish pays tribute to victims of terrorism.
+Presented to New York City by the city of London one year after 9/11, the Bell of Hope stands in the churchyard of St. Paul’s Chapel as an enduring memorial, rung on occasions when the parish pays tribute to victims of terrorism.
 Following the tradition of the FDNY’s salute to fallen comrades, the chapel’s clergy tolls the bell in four sets of five rings.
-The bell has been rung following the London, Madrid, and Mumbai bombings, and for the Virginia Tech shooting victims, and on 9/11 anniversaries.
+The bell has been rung in remembrance of 9/11, in honor of the Virginia Tech shooting victims, and following the London, Madrid and Mumbai bombings.

 British Memorial Garden